opensearch-project/documentation-website/_search-plugins/cache-plugins/index.md

+---
+layout: default
+title: Cache plugins
+nav_order: 100
+---

 # Cache plugins
 This is an experimental feature and is not recommended for use in a production environment.
-For updates on the progress of the feature or if you want to leave feedback, see the associated GitHub issue.

 Cache plugins gives an ability to use different kind of cache stores(like on-heap, disk and tiered) within Opensearch.